yeslogic/prince-docs/docs/cookbook.md

 The reipces are grouped in two main blocks, the first one containing recipes that only require CSS, the second one making use of JavaScript features to achieve the desired effect.

+On a separate site we collect more [quick guides to making beautiful PDF documents from HTML and CSS](https://css4.pub/).

 CSS
 ------